askeladd123/learning-wgpu/README.md

 # Learning wgpu
-This is a visualization of different searching algrithms.
+This is a program that visualizes different searching algrithms.
 You can try it by clicking [here](https://askeladd123.github.io/learning-wgpu/).

 I made this for learning graphics programming, and the [webgpu standard](https://www.w3.org/TR/webgpu/).